stases/math4ai_temp/docs/essentials/graphical_model.md

 Now, suppose we make formal what we have written above.
 For each node in the graph, we can consider its 'parents', which are all other nodes from which there exists a directed edge, i.e. for graph $$\mathcal{G} = (\mathcal{V}, \mathcal{E})$$, we denote
 $$\mathsf{Parents}(v_i) = \{v_j \in \mathcal{V} \mid (v_j, v_i) \in \mathcal{E}).$$ We say that a joint distribution 'follows' the
-bayensian network if the joint composes based on the parental structure in the graph.
+bayesian network if the joint composes based on the parental structure in the graph.
 Suppose we have random variables $$X_1, \cdots, X_n$$, and a graph $$\mathcal{G} = (\mathcal{V}, \mathcal{E})$$ where the nodes are the $$X_i$$.
 Then, if the joint distribution decomposes as such

 $$\mathbb{P}(X_1, \cdots, X_n) = \prod_{i = 1}^n \mathbb{P}(X_i \mid \mathsf{Parents}(X_i)),$$

 we say that the joint 'decomposes over $$\mathcal{G}$$' and is a Bayesian network.
-So, in case of breakfast example, we would have that
+So, in the case of breakfast example, we would have that

 $$\mathbb{P}(S, E, F) = \mathbb{P}(S) \cdot \mathbb{P}(E) \cdot \mathbb{P} (F \mid S, E).$$